Skip to content

 • If Pro access is configured, the hosted endpoint is https://mcp.rv-grid.com/pro.

 • MCP is a retrieval aid, not the final authority.
-Validate any implementation detail that affects behavior against local source code in revogrid/, core types, and release/plugins/.
+Validate any implementation detail that affects behavior against local source code in revogrid/, core types, and packages/pro/plugins/ and packages/enterprise/plugins/.

 • If MCP results and local implementation disagree, trust the local implementation in this repository and note the discrepancy.